osinstom/osinstom.github.io/en/_posts/2020-03-11-custom-c-externs-in-bpf-back-ends.md

 REGISTER_END()
 ```

-Then, the BPF map can be simply used further:
+Then, the BPF map can be simply used further to keep track of the state:

 ```C
 struct connInfo *info = BPF_MAP_LOOKUP_ELEM(tcp_reg, &conn);